patcrowe/code_samples/README.md

 # code_samples
-A few samples of code I have written.
+A few samples of code I have written

-All code here is written in C++
+There are some examples of C++, C, and python projects that I have completed either for my courses or for fun